Complete coverage of the inaugural North American Commercial Vehicle Show from the Georgia World Congress Center in Atlanta, Sept. 25-28, 2017.

 Annual rankings provide an indispensable overview of the largest for-hire carriers in North America, along with timely analysis of trends shaping the industry.

-Beverage and food service fleets dominate the top spots in this comprehensive rundown of private carriers in the United States and Canada, ranked by number of tractors.
+Beverage and food service fleets dominate the top spots in this comprehensive rundown of private carriers in North America, ranked by number of tractors.

 Key data on revenue and freight assets for the 50 largest global freight carriers.